serialport/node-serialport/CONTRIBUTING.md

 <a name="reporting-issues"></a>
 ## Reporting An Issue

 SerialPort does it's [issue tracking](https://github.com/node-serialport/node-serialport/issues) through github.
 To report an issue first search the repo to make sure that it has not been reported before.
-If no one has reported the bug before, create a new issue and be sure to include the following information:
+If no one has reported the bug before, create a new issue and be sure to follow the issue template.

-Operating System and Hardware:
-NodeJS Version:
-Serialport version:
-Python Version (if you're having trouble building serialport):

-**Operating System:** (e.g Windows, OSX, Linux) **NodeJS Version:**
-**SerialPort Version**
-**Hardware you are having an issue with:** (e.g. arduino, another computer, etc) **What your expectations are:**
-**What the actual outcome is:**
-**Steps to reproduce (including code samples):**

 If the issue has been reported before but you have new information to help troubleshoot the issue, add a comment to the thread with the same information as requested above.

 <a name="requesting-features"></a>
 ## Requesting Features